gitlabhq/gitlabhq/doc/ci/examples/README.md

 ## More

-Help your favorite programming language and GitLab by sending a merge request with a guide for that language.
+Contributions are very much welcomed!
+You can help your favorite programming language and GitLab by sending a merge request with a guide for that language.

 [gitlab-ci-templates]: https://gitlab.com/gitlab-org/gitlab-ci-yml